Taking Care of Tortoises in the Philippines

 Enclosure Item 3 of 11: Reptile Mat

-This type of matting (S-shaped, or with holes) will keep them from eating the substrate and from getting messy but will still let the moisture go through.
+This type of matting is popular with tortoise keepers in Asia and will keep the tortoises from eating the substrate, which in very rare cases causes gut impaction and even death.
+There are a lot of reports about this in forums and groups so do you own research.
+In the US, the popular style is to go all natural so they let the tortoises roam directly on the substrate, so you can definitely do this as well.
+With the reptile mat on top of the substrate, it also keeps the tortoise from getting messy but will still let the moisture go through.
 It also has good traction which means tortoises can walk well and develop their leg muscles properly.
-Be sure to brush and clean regularly.
+Be sure to brush and clean the mat regularly.
 We use the brand Armour Exotics available in Shopee.
 If you try other brands, make sure it doesn't smell toxic as your tortoise's nose will be near it the entire time.
 Also check that it's durable and doesn't break down easily because it will get wet and dry multiple times.

 Enclosure Item 4 of 11: Water Dish